Iran says in touch with powers on new talks, EU denies it

 "I have no doubt that it would pour fuel on a fire which is already smouldering, the hidden smouldering fire of Sunni-Shi'ite (Muslim) confrontation, and beyond that (it would cause) a chain reaction.
 I don't know where it would stop."

-Israeli Prime Minister Benjamin Netanyahu, speaking during a visit to the Netherlands on Wednesday, repeated his view that "Iran must not be allowed to develop nuclear weapons, period."

-Earlier in the day, his Defence Minister Ehud Barak said any decision about an Israeli attack on Iran was "very far off".
+Israeli Defence Minister Ehud Barak said on Wednesday any decision about an Israeli attack on Iran was "very far off".

 THREATS, FRIENDSHIP